maihd/odin-bitsquid-foundation/README.md

 If Bitsquid was written in Odin.
 Source code of Bitsquid Foundation: https://github.com/niklas-ourmachinery/bitsquid-foundation

+## Design of this repo
+I'm exploring the idea of interactive blog.
+It's mean I will provide the code with well written printing messages.
+You can run the code to show the messages, edit and experiment you idea.
+Fortunately, Odin provide simple command to run program, with the prompt: `odin run <folder>`.
+Let try it!

 ## Disclaimer
 You looking for source code of the library, really?
 Odin basically come with the same mindset with Bitsquid Foundation.